 Product turnover in the beauty industry is crazy.
 There’s always a brand new palette or makeup collection and as much as I would love to test and review every new release I don’t realistically have enough time or income to make it happen.
 I remember staring at photos of the Too Faced Natural Love palette when it first came out and sulking that I couldn’t afford it at the time.

 With a stroke of luck this Summer I won the Too Faced Natural Love palette in an amazing giveaway from Linda over at Linda Talks Beauty.
-I was so thrilled, I screeched out loud when I found out!
+I was so thrilled when I found out that I may have screeched out loud!
 After a few months of playing around with it I’m swatching and reviewing it for you guys.

 At A Glance